10 Easy Traditions to Start with Your Family

 3. Family Photo

 We are the worst with family photos.
-Our little one is 18 months old and we barely have a handful of pictures of the three of us.
+Our littlest one is nearly a year old and we don’t have a single picture of the four of us.
 And zero family pictures with our sweet dog, Scamp.
 That is embarrassing.

 So, starting this year, we are going to make family pictures a priority.
 And not just professionally-done-everyone-dressed-nicely-and-looking-put-together-pictures.
 Those are wonderful and always turn out beautiful, but in my home they aren’t real.